Use light & lighting to add dramatic impact to your portraits

 In this way we can bring variety to our images – mix & matching lighting gear for better effect and a different effect.
 Investigate new tools and new ways of using them.
 Improvise.

-- Grace & Joseph – wedding – The Gramercy, NJ
+- Grace & Joseph – wedding photography at The Gramercy, NJ

 - review: Litepanels Croma – variable color temperature LED video light

-- further articles on using video light for photography
+- More articles on using video light for photography

 - NJ / NYC wedding photographer